-Gary has been silenced and should not discuss nutrition with his patients in any clinical setting, regardless of any undue stress on joints before replacement, inflammation, or even diabetes complications requiring amputation.
+Gary has been silenced and told not discuss nutrition with his patients in any clinical setting, regardless of any undue stress on joints before replacement, inflammation, or even diabetes complications requiring amputation. #itisntfair

 This scenario has been similar to the case of Professor Tim Noakes in South Africa.
 Tim and Gary have been communicating regularly.
 The difference between the cases is that Gary has been judged behind closed doors and Tim’s has been in courtrooms.
 Gary’s investigation was the result of an anonymous notification and throughout the process he remains unaware of the peers that are judging him.
 It seems a strange system, where you are guilty until proven innocent.
 In Gary's case, his ruling is lifelong and non-appellable.
-How can it possibly be?
+How can this possibly be?

 I have been on this journey with Gary and have my own opinion on matters related to health.
 My qualification to comment, I have none.
 My previous work as a Registered Nurse is unlikely to give me any current expertise, but, like so many people living the LCHF life, I have seen the benefits in myself and in those around me who have decided to Choose Health.

 If you are interested in helping me continue to question the science, promote the role that Low Carb Healthy Fat principles play in both the management and the prevention of disease, and would like to help me be to become louder than ever before, please join me as #isupportgary

 Remembering that it is now my voice, anything written/said is not to be taken as individual or specific medical advice for health conditions.
 I would always encourage you to see your doctor or health professional to individualise treatment and lifestyle advice.